-TheInterCulture is a lifestyle site that brings intercultural topics into everyday conversation.
+TheInterCulture is a travel and cultural site that threads intercultural topics into everyday conversation.
 Through travel, food, art, relationships and more, this site identifies relevant and raw material ranging from the entertaining to the educational.
 Culture like art is in the eyes of the beholder but #interculture takes into account the individual filters of ethnicity, society and family that impact the way we interact and engage with the world to shape a personal cultural identity.
 TheInterCulture seeks to provoke curiosity, introduce new concepts and challenge people to look at things from a different perspective. #interculture exists among travelers discovering new experiences, parents adopting new ways to raise human beings, citizens expanding their global outlook, children of immigrants finding their own voice or merely observers who are curious and open.

 TheInterCulture seeks to build a community of engaged readers and contributors through editorial series, recipes, travelogues, current events, personal essays and interviews.
 This site looks to partner with brands and organizations to widen an intercultural audience, promote diversity and increase a cultural dialogue through consulting, sponsorships and content marketing.